 We could save the best for last… but we’d rather make your jaw drop right off the bat!
 Gawk at stunning tapestries, lifelike sculptures and intricate Baroque ceilings on the art-filled route to the very crown jewel of the Vatican – the glorious Sistine Chapel.
 With exclusive access to the Museums and all of their treasures one hour before general public, you will have a once-in-a-lifetime chance to marvel at Michelangelo’s piece de résistance in the blissful peace it deserves – without the usual rush and crush of tourists.

 Lastly, we’ll stop to admire the sculptural wonder of the Pietá, one of the finest treasures of the Renaissance.
 The calmness of the Virgin Mary’s unspoken suffering as she cradles her dying son has moved viewers for over 500 years and continues to do so to this day.
 Take a moment to study the folds and creases in Mary’s dress and the tension of the muscles in Christ’s body – it’s almost impalpable that such amazing detail and beauty could be made by one man and his chisel.
-Even more astonishing is the thought that Michelangelo sculpted this masterpiece at the tender age of 24 (enough to give just about anyone a quarter-life-crisis!) – but so again, visiting the Vatican was meant to be a humbling experience.
+Even more astonishing is the thought that Michelangelo sculpted this masterpiece at the tender age of 24.
+On your way out your guide will give you an explanation of St. Peter’s Square from the immense portico that overlooks it.

 - Sistine Chapel